julien-blanchard/phishy-phishy/README.md

 **Disclaimer**: in order to use **Phishy Phishy!** you must first read and acknowledge **OpenPhish**'s [terms of use](https://openphish.com/terms.html).

-# Catching your first phish:
+# Catching your first phish

 After running the script, you'll find a freshly created JSON file at the root of your `phishyphishy` folder.
 Each record contains: